 Janis Bautz is the owner of BDI Playhouse Children’s Therapy.
 She has a Bachelor’s degree in Early Childhood and a Master’s Degree in Special Education.
-She is married with four children and enjoys spending time with her family and dogs, and horseback riding in her free time.
-Her personal and professional experiences and education have led to her specialties in coordinating and supporting teams, advocating for children, and developing programs to better meet the needs of our incredible Playhouse families and their amazing kids!
+She is married with four children and enjoys spending time with her family, dogs, and horses.
+Her personal and professional experiences and education have led to her specialties in coordinating and supporting teams, advocating for children, and developing programs to better meet the needs of our Playhouse families and kids!

 Use three words to describe the best characteristics of your personality: Humble.
 Grateful.
 Supportive.

 What is the most interesting part of your job?
-I love that I have the ability to try new programs that may benefit our patients or inspire our therapists without having any administration above me to slow me down or limit what I can see we can achieve for our kids.
-I love being able to just give something a try and see where it goes!
+I love that I have the ability to try new programs that may benefit our patients or inspire our therapists without having administration above me to slow me down or limit what I can see we can achieve for our kids.

 If everyone is gifted in some way, what is your gift?
 Hiring GREAT Therapists with an authentic love for what they do, incredible positive energy, and team spirit!

 Bauer is one of our awesome therapy dogs!
 He likes to visit our kids to bring them some fun and joy as often as he can.
 He's very easy going and sweet.
 He enjoys long walks, ear rubs, and making kids and parents happy!
 In his spare time, he likes to play with his big brother Reggie.

 Lindsey Arellano is a speech-language pathologist at BDI Playhouse Children’s Therapy.
 She graduated from Northern Illinois University with a Bachelor’s degree in Communicative Disorders and attended Illinois State University to achieve her Master’s degree in Speech-Language Pathology.
-Lindsey is married with 3 fur babies and a baby boy on the way.
+Lindsey is married with 3 fur babies and son.
 In her free time, she enjoys visiting her family, playing board games and spending time outdoors.
 She has always had a passion for working with children and enjoys every opportunity she has to help individuals reach their unique goals!